Ngineer101/minimalizt/src/content/blog/what-I-learnt-leading-cross-functional-team.md

 **_And by "giving a shit" about work, I don't mean working 12-hour days, 6 days a week until you burn out._** But sometimes you do need to go the extra mile to get a project over the line.
 This is much easier when you care about your work.

 As a first-time lead, I was fortunate to be involved in the hiring process for many team members, either as the hiring manager or by helping with interviews as a senior engineer (before my promotion).
 I'd love to say we always hired the perfect people, but that would be wishful thinking.
-Fortunately, most hires were successful and we built a high-performing team.
+Fortunately, most hires were successful, and we built a high-performing team.

 After conducting more than 40 interviews in the past 3.5 years, these are the strongest signals for success (besides a moderately challenging technical assignment):

 - **Ability to have constructive discussions despite differing opinions** – This is inevitable when working with people who care about their job (see next section).
 It's easy to evaluate during a code review session.
 If someone can defend their opinion with good arguments, without being married to their point of view, it's a great sign.

 - **Curiosity and eagerness to learn new things** – Teaching yourself new skills is crucial in tech.
-Every good engineer tinkers with something at home or experiments with new exotic tech.
+Every good engineer tinkers with something at home or experiments with new, exotic tech.
 Ask about side projects or things they've built.
 It's not a dealbreaker if they don't have any, but it's a strong positive signal if they do.

 - **Ability to communicate simply and effectively** – Whether written, spoken, sang, or hymned, communication is the basis of any working relationship.
 Effective collaboration depends on clear communication, which can be evaluated throughout the hiring process.
 If communication doesn't go smoothly, it's a red flag.

 A note on hiring in the AI era: most of these interviews were done before AI tools became mainstream.
 Today, I would add a requirement for evaluating effective use of AI tools, as it's quickly becoming a core competency.

-As I settled into my role, I realized most people don't need to be "managed" in the traditional sense — checking deadlines, chasing tasks, etc. What they need is leadership.
+As I settled into my role, I realized most people don't need to be "managed" in the traditional sense - checking deadlines, chasing tasks, etc. What they need is leadership.
 If you hire intrinsically motivated people, give them clear goals and direction, and allow them the freedom to solve interesting problems, they'll thrive.
-Your job as a manager is to guide them — on career growth, product roadmaps, and tech decisions — not micromanage their day-to-day work.
+Your job as a manager is to guide them - on career growth, product roadmaps, and tech decisions - not micromanage their day-to-day work.

 Hire good people, enable them to take ownership, and your product will flourish.
 With the right team, it won't feel like managing at all.
 Instead, it becomes collaboration, where everyone works toward a shared goal.

 ## Disagreement is healthy (and sometimes necessary)

-Differing opinions are part of life, especially in field of software engineering.
+Differing opinions are part of life, especially in the field of software engineering.
 Everyone has a favorite language, framework, or tool they swear is the best.
 Software engineers are notoriously opinionated, and that's okay.

 You don't have to agree with everyone, and not everyone will agree with you.
 In fact, if your team never disagrees with you as a manager, that's a huge red flag.
 It could mean they don't trust you enough to voice their opinions or don't feel safe doing so.
 Either way, it's a problem.